Nginx is a popular light-weight and high performance web server and commonly used as a proxy. It is quite flexible and a good alternative to Apache.

 Once Nginx has been installed, the service should be set to start on system boot.

 sudo /etc/init.d/nginx start

 You can verify the process has been started using curl to perform an HTTP request.

 curl -i http://localhost/

-CentOS 7 has a local firewall enabled by default.
-Proper TCP ports may need to be opened to allow external requests.
-This will usually be port 80 for normal HTTP traffic.
+CentOS 6 has a local firewall enabled by default.
+Proper TCP ports, such as HTTP port 80 and HTTPS port 443, may need to be opened to allow external requests.

 Ports will also need to be opened when using the ProfitBricks firewall.